sarahciston/codingcare/posts/guide.md

 Don't wait until you know you'll do it "perfectly" (or read the whole book, or taken the whole course) before you get started.
 Half the fun is in adapting unexpected outcomes into your process.
 Making and learning are reciprocal activities, a mobius strip of embodied knowledge.

-### Don't be afraid to break stuff (you can't really break it)
+### Don't be afraid to break stuff (you can't *really* break it)

 How do you start getting scrappy instead of studious?
 Break things!
 Or at least, don't be afraid to.
 The [TinkerTank](https://tinkertank.de/) mobile makerspace in Germany starts each of their workshops by selecting a piece of old electronics from their scrap pile — and completely dismantling it.
 "People are afraid to break things," workshop leader Johannes May told me, and this helps warm people up to build new, imaginative things from the broken parts.

 Too often I don't get started because I don't know where to start, and also because I am afraid to "mess up" what already exists.
 That's what backups and save-as and sketches are for.
 You can't (irrevocably) break anything, in all likelihood.
-And in the process of tinkering (which is just breaking, with flair) you learn a lot![^tinker] So try to push through the fear of breaking something, or doing something "wrong," to make space for doing something "weird" or interesting.
-So knowing that you can't really break it, get cracking!
+And in the process of tinkering (which is just breaking with flair) you learn a lot![^tinker] So try to push through the fear of breaking something, or doing something "wrong," to make space for doing something "weird" aka interesting.
+So, knowing that you can't really break it, get cracking!

 [^tinker]: To tinker is also to mend, to patch up, repair, or improve in a makeshift way [OED].
 The word derives in part from the tasks of metalworkers (per Miller Puckette & OED).

-I learned to take scrappy artistic strategies from my first computational arts teacher, [Brett Stalbaum](https://visarts.ucsd.edu/people/faculty/brett-stalbaum.html).
-He simply said, "Pick something you want to make and use it to try to learn Python."
-Reader, I was *terrified*.
-I had been making tiny GIF poems and had tried and failed repeatedly to teach myself CSS and Javascript.
-But I trusted Brett, so I found a little example code for a chatbot and used it to make what would become "ladymouth" — a chatbot that tries to explain feminism to misogynists online — while learning enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run.
-Through Brett's positive encouragement, and by finding the right tool for the job (Python was the language that made sense to me when other languages didn't), I slowly overcame my belief that I wasn't a coder, couldn't understand the tools I wanted to use, and didn't belong in the spaces that interested me (or that I didn't even know about).
+I learned to use scrappy artistic strategies from my first computational arts teacher, [Brett Stalbaum](https://visarts.ucsd.edu/people/faculty/brett-stalbaum.html).
+I was a poet who wanted to make weird books, and he told me simply, "Pick something small you want to try to make, and use that to begin learning Python."
+Reader—I was *terrified*.
+I had been making tiny GIF poems and had tried and failed repeatedly to teach myself some HTML, CSS, and Javascript.
+But none of it would stick.
+Still, I trusted Brett, so I found a little example code for a simple chatbot and used it to make what would become "ladymouth" — a bot that tries to explain feminism to misogynists online.
+Along the way, I learned enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run, even though I started with zero vocabulary and knowledge about relational databases or APIs or anything else.
+Through Brett's positive encouragement, and by finding the right tools for the job (Python was the language that made sense to me when other languages didn't), I slowly overcame my belief that I wasn't a coder, that I couldn't understand the tools I wanted to use, and that I didn't belong in the spaces that interested me (or that I didn't even know about).
+Being among others who were experimenting in these same ways taught me it was okay not to have all the pieces in place right away. [xxxmaybemove]

 ### Critical breaking